psychbruce/OS-developing-world/README.md

 ## Contributors

--   45 researchers contributed their perspective of open science from 21 developing countries/regions and synthesized this practical guide.
+-   45 researchers contributed their perspectives of open science from 21 developing countries/regions and synthesized this practical guide.

 <!-- insert the png figure here: -->